 With Crayola Washable Markers, add details to the bus including doors, windows, wheels, and lights.

-Climb aboard!
-Practice following safety rules so you get to and from school safely every time.
+Practice following safety rules with student passengers and school bus drivers so that you get to and from school safely every time.

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.